RoboLoCo-5338/CAN-PCBs/README.md

 # Versions

 ## Star Board v7 (aka Competition PCB)
-This is the current production board that is tested and in use on RoboLoCo's 2019 robot.
+This is a current production board that is tested and in use on RoboLoCo's 2019 robot.

 ## Star Board v8
 This is incomplete and under active development.

 ## Star Board Wide v9
 ### Overview
-This is the current production board that is tested and in use on RoboLoCo's 2020 robot.
+This is a current production board that is tested and in use on RoboLoCo's 2020 robot.

 ### "Ground" Connection
 For FRC the "ground" on the board should be used with the sheild on sheilded twisted pair cable.
 RoboLoCo is leaving it to float.